Let’s Play With Lillet (...hey, that also rhymes!)

-But Lillet also has a rich history in cocktail mixing as an ingredient that's hard to get wrong.
+Lillet has a rich history in cocktail mixing as an ingredient that's hard to get wrong.
 Lillet is so naturally pleasant, that even if you were to use too much, you'd still wind up with a perfectly drinkable cocktail.
 A good rule of thumb is that Lillet is best friends with gin!
-Certainly Lillet can also work with other spirits (especially with unaged ones) - but the gin combination is almost always guaranteed to work.
+Certainly Lillet can also work with other spirits (especially unaged ones) - but the gin combination is almost always guaranteed to work.
 To give you some fun ideas, here are a few classics, new and old that showcase what a lovely cocktail staple it can be:

 The Gin & French

 In the mix of cocktails that eventually led to the evolution of the modern Martini, we find a more obscure cocktail that lies somewhere between a Martini and a Martinez.
 There was a time and place when a regular Martini was one made with half gin and half dry vermouth (often thought of as French vermouth), and different versions sought to combine gin with sweet vermouth (often thought of as Italian vermouth).
 In some places this variation picked up the name Gin & It - "It" being a stand in for "Italian".
 Lillet isn't as rich as some sweet vermouths, but it does have a nice dose of sweetness.
 This makes it a pretty great fit to be a goldilocks cocktail between the two mentioned above.
 Other names being taken - The Gin & French seems quite fitting.
 We paired it with a French gin, to really drive the point home (or to France).